SarahGrozav1/NewYork-Fashion/README.md

 Below are the test execution of positive functional tests:

+When the user will acces the app, he will have some welcome message and after the welcome message will be a menu with 4 options.
+First option is for instructions, second options is for user to see the spreadsheet.
+The third option

 ### Pep8 Validation

 All python code was ran through pep8online.com validator and any warnings or errors were fixed.
 Code then validated successfully.